How to use Pew Research Center’s American News Pathways data tool

 - See our FAQs for more details.

-How to pull data from our API: The Election News Pathways API allows users to directly access all of the data that is available in the online data tool.
+How to pull data from our API: The American News Pathways API allows users to directly access all of the data that is available in the online data tool.
 To access the API, please create an account.
 Once you have logged in, you will find a unique API authentication key and further instructions on how to access the Pathways API.

-How to download survey datasets: To download an SPSS dataset of Election News Pathways surveys, visit our datasets page.
+How to download survey datasets: To download an SPSS dataset of American News Pathways surveys, visit our datasets page.
 If you have never downloaded Pew Research Center datasets, you will need to register for an account.
 Click on the link “Register for one” at the top to create an account.
 If you have previously registered, enter your email address and password.
 Once logged in, select the dataset you want to download and follow the on-screen instructions.
 See this post for more on downloading our datasets.

 How to tell when we’ve added new data to the tool: As new surveys are added to the tool throughout 2020, new and updated questions will appear at top of list of questions on the left.
 Older questions will be placed lower in the list.